 Figure 4 Image of specimens in clip 3.

 Then, the camera focuses on the curator while he is explaining the term using the second paraphrase.
-While doing so, he also uses a gesture to represent the concept, thus allowing the viewer to access meaning (cf. Fig. 5).
-Interestingly, while speaking, he does not look directly at the camera, but at his interviewer (as indicated in the Gaze tier in Fig. 5), who plays the role of the third viewer.
+While doing so, he also uses a gesture to represent the concept, thus allowing the viewer to access meaning (see Figure 5).